w3c/trace-context/spec/51-security.md

 ## Information Exposure

 As mentioned in the privacy section, information in the `traceparent` and `tracestate` headers may carry information that can be considered sensitive.
-For example, `traceparent` may allow one request to be correlated to the data sent with another requeest, or the `tracestate` header may imply the version of monitoring software used by the caller.
+For example, `traceparent` may allow one request to be correlated to the data sent with another request, or the `tracestate` header may imply the version of monitoring software used by the caller.
 This information could potentially be used to create a larger attack.

 Application owners should either ensure that no proprietary or confidential information is stored in `tracestate`, or they should ensure that `tracestate` isn't present in requests to external systems.